brettz9/jamilih/README.md

-While symbols are somewhat more convenient to use, you may wish to associate elements with any number of `Map` or `WeakMap` instances and take advantage of those objects' methods.
+While symbols are somewhat more convenient to use, you may wish to associate elements with any number of `Map` or `WeakMap` instances and take advantage of those objects' methods (or our enhanced version of these methods `jml.Map` and `jml.WeakMap`).

+(TODO: Adapt examples from [tests](tests/jml-test.js))

+## Custom elements

+While there is some extra overhead to creating a custom element (in terms of performance at registering an element and for the need to give a unique name), among other benefits, custom elements allow its methods to have `this` not only reference the element, but also to call other custom methods on the element in the same manner (unlike the approach we use with maps and symbols).

-(TODO: Adapt examples from tests)
+(TODO: Adapt examples from [tests](tests/jml-test.js))

 # Rules (summary)